assaabloy-ppi/salt-channel/files/salt-channel-vs-tls-2017-05.md

 * 3 round-trips were expected for the TLS case.
 However, no investigation has been made to explain this unexpected behavior.

+* The [TLS1.3] draft has protection of client ID from an active attacker.
+  Ref: personal email to frans.lundberg@assaabloy.com from Eric Rescorla (2017-05-11).

 * ed25519 signature is included in the current TLS 1.3 draft.